 Apple Music vs Amazon Prime Music comparison

-Apple Music has been flying since it launched back in June, and Apple claims that it has 11 million subscribers already.
-Amazon Prime Music hasn't had quite the same impact, and had a relatively low-key launch, but for anyone thinking about getting an Amazon Prime account for those who are already signed up to the service it's an added feature that could convince you to cough up your cash.
+Apple Music has been flying since it launched, and Apple claims that it has more than 35 million subscribers.
+Amazon Prime Music hasn't had quite the same impact, and had a relatively low-key launch, but for anyone thinking about getting an Amazon Prime account it comes bundled in.

-Apple Music is available for free for the first three months, after which it will cost you £9.99 per month to subscribe.
+You can try Apple Music free for the first three months, after which it will cost you £9.99 per month to subscribe.
 That's a pretty standard price for music streaming services in the UK, and if you use it often enough can be a really good way to save money on buying albums and singles from iTunes, and also save space on your iPhone as the songs are stored in the cloud unless you download them to listen to offline.

-Amazon Prime Music is only really worth subscribing to if you're interested in Amazon's Netflix rival Prime Instant Video, as well as its next day delivery service and its kindle bookstore bonuses, as you'll get all of those things rolled into one for £79 per year.
-When you break it down, that's only £6.50 per month, which is a really great deal.
+Amazon Prime Music is only really worth subscribing to if you're interested in Amazon's Netflix rival Prime Instant Video, as well as its next day delivery service and its kindle bookstore bonuses, as you'll get all of those things rolled into one for £79 per year or £7.99 per month.

 It's worth signing up to the free trial of Amazon Prime if you haven't done so already, as it means you'll be able to try all of the aforementioned features for one month to see whether you think it's worth the £79.

 Of course, one of the most important selling points for a music streaming service is the selection of songs.
 There's no doubt that Apple Music wins here, and by a long shot too.
-Apple Music offers 30 million songs including Taylor Swift's newest singles, which are not available to stream on any other service.
+Apple Music offers a whopping 45 million songs.

 Both of these music streaming services work on Apple devices, both mobile and desktop.
 They have their own dedicated apps for iPhone and iPad, while Apple Music can be found in iTunes when using a Mac but you'll have to use the web player for Amazon.